terry-keith-iitm/vyakta-hindi2tamil-translate-test/README.md

 ## 💻 Usage

-1. Enter Hindi text in the input field
+1. Enter Hindi text in the input field in Roman script
 2. Tap the **Translate** button
 3. View the Tamil translation in the output area